hebertmorais/reddit-top-posts/README.md

 - Support split layout (left side: all posts / right side: detail post)
 - Responsive design

+Plus you'll also be able to find some unit tests cases for most used components.

 For this project it was used:
 - React.js
 - Typescript